ourmaninindia/ourmaninindia-2023/content/en/post/alitalia-customer-service/index.md

 A few minutes later she called again to query one more escape route: we only have two tags as two bags were checked in together.
 This would mean Alitalia only had to pay for two people.
 Interesting point though the difficulty here is that Air France themselves had provided us with one of their own plastic bags labelled Air France to protect the straps of the backpacks.
 Alialita is, like the whole of Italy, on holidays in August so Florida explained that she would put the case again with her management so that we can expect a further response in a few weeks…

 In the end we were offered a voucher as compensation.
 We never flew Alitalia again.

+>August, 2021:  So pleased to hear that Alitalia went backrupt.
+That was many years overdue though.
+Alitalia had lost money for years owing to problems linked to government and political interference and reported only one year of profit (1998) since its foundation in 1946!
+Sounds like Air india...